 Have you heard the saying: “See your family for Christmas, and a shrink in a New Year!”
 Do you feel bombarded by happy images of perfect families exchanging gifts by a Christmas tree or car commercials of getting a new vehicle from your spouse as a gift?
 How do you feel when you see these images?
 Do you feel sad, frustrated, skeptical, sarcastic, or more alone?
 If so, you are not alone.
 Holidays can be a trigger for many people and can open all sorts of old wounds, hurts, and old patterns of relationship dynamics.

-Here are my ideas for how to survive Holidays
+Here are my ideas for how to survive the Holidays

 - If you believe your family is toxic, limit your interaction to 1.5-2 hours max.
-Make plans afterwards to met up with your friends and people who love and support you.
+Make plans afterward to meet up with your friends and people who love and support you.

 - Arrange a support buddy.
-Support each other through text messages, pictures, emojis as you take time-out from your family.
+Support each other through text messages, pictures, and emojis as you take time out from your family.